Zeelient/Zeelient/README.md

-- 👋 Hi, I’m @Zeelient, but call call me Zeel.
+- 👋 Hi, I’m @Zeelient, but call me Zeel.
 Trying to improve my coding skills and get any coding job by learning and practicing many computer languages.
 - This account will act as a portfolio for most of my stuff.
 I'm also open to collaborations.
 Currently, I have learned HTML, CSS, JS, c++, Java, and mySQL.

 The language I am currently learning is python.